About Beaver Emergency Services

 A fire permit is a legal document, which conditionally authorizes a person to burn wood debris at a time specified on the permit.
 By obtaining a fire permit you have indicated your wish to burn.
 The responsibility for conducting a safe burn is yours.

 - The fire must be set at the time and place indicated on the permit.

 - The number of fires set at one time and minimum equipment needed may be specified on the permit.

-Burning shall be done in compliance with the Forest and Prairie Protection Act (Supra).
-The regulations made there under and the following conditions:
+Burning shall be done in compliance with the Forest and Prairie Protection Act (Supra) under and the following conditions: